Your eyelashes do more than draw attention to your beautiful peepers. They help keep gunk out of your eyes.

 You may need artificial teardrops for a couple of days.
 Your lashes will grow back in 3 to 5 months, but there’s still a chance they’ll come in the wrong way.

 Children often outgrow trichiasis.
-If your child has a scratch on her eye, the doctor may prescribe antibiotic drops and may also suggest an artificial tear ointment to protect it.
+If your child has a scratch on their eye, the doctor may prescribe antibiotic drops and may also suggest an artificial tear ointment to protect it.

 To clear up wrong-way eyelashes for good, your doctor may suggest surgery.
 Options include:

 - Ablation.
 This normally takes place in an office or clinic.
 Your doctor numbs your eye and then uses lasers to remove lashes and hair follicles.